How strong are your bones?

 Bone densitometry, also known as dual-energy X-ray absorption (DEXA), is a painless test to help your doctor diagnose osteoporosis or to determine whether certain steps should be taken to protect your bone health.
 The results from your DEXA exam will be compared with the peak bone mass of the average healthy same-sex adult.
 A bone densitometry exam is more precise than conventional diagnostic imaging (X-rays) and can help to diagnose bone loss at an early stage.

-You may want to discuss with your doctor having a bone densitometry test if you have one or more of the following risk factors for osteoporosis:
+Discuss with your doctor about having a bone densitometry test if you have one or more of the following risk factors for osteoporosis:

 - Your mother, grandmother or another close relative had osteoporosis or bone fractures.